saadjawad79/embedded-linux-on-fpga/README.md

-# embedded-linux-on-fpga
+# Embedded Systems (Linux) on Intel SoC FPGA
-Embedded Systems (Linux) on Intel SoC FPGA
+This repo contains a series of 10 solved labs derived from the <a href="https://fpgacademy.org/courses.html">FPGAcademy</a> site